-- 96. If a designated person has a minority interest in another legal person or entity, that legal person or entity may not necessarily be subject to financial sanctions if the ownership and control criterion has not been met.
-It will be necessary to consider whether a designated person is in control.
-If they are, then the ownership and control criteria will be met. - 97.
-Nevertheless, there must be ongoing monitoring to determine whether there have been any changes to the interest held by a designated person where it has increased to 50% or more, (or a majority interest is held) at which point financial sanctions will also apply to that legal person or entity.
+- 80. When a designated person has a minority interest in another legal person or entity, that legal person or entity may not necessarily be subject to financial sanctions if the ownership criterion has not been met. - 81.
+Nevertheless, there must be ongoing monitoring to determine whether there have been any changes to the interest held by a designated person where it has increased to 50% or more, (or a majority interest is held) at which point financial sanctions will also apply to that legal person or entity. - 82.
+Consideration must also be given to whether a designated person has control of another legal person or entity.
+In such instance, financial sanctions will also apply even where a designated person may only own minority interest.